aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/converting/convert-visio-to-other-files/_index.it.md

 ### **Esempio di programmazione dell'esportazione in XML**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXML.py" >}}

-## **Esportazione in XPS**
+## **Exporting to XPS**
-Questo articolo spiega come esportare un Microsoft Visio diagram in XPS utilizzando Aspose.Diagram per Python tramite Java.
+This article explains how to export a Microsoft Visio diagram to XPS using Aspose.Diagram for Python via Java.
 Usare il costruttore Diagram class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-I frammenti di codice in questo articolo accettano come input lo diagram riportato di seguito.
-Puoi utilizzare anche altri formati diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX o VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VSTM, VDX, VTX or VSX) as well.

-Per esportare VSD diagram in XPS:
+To export VSD diagram to XPS:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe Diagram e imposta XPS come formato di output.
+1. Call the Diagram class' Save method and set XPS as the output format.

-L'immagine seguente mostra il file XPS di output.
+L'immagine seguente mostra il file di output XPS.

-### **Esportazione nell'esempio di programmazione XPS**
+### **Exporting to XPS Programming Sample**
 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXPS.py" >}}

-## **Esportazione di un numero Diagram in SVG**
+## **Exporting a Diagram to SVG**
-Questo articolo spiega come esportare un Microsoft Visio diagram in SVG (Scalable Vector Graphics) utilizzando Aspose.Diagram per Python tramite Java.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using Aspose.Diagram for Python via Java.

 Usare il costruttore Diagram class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-Per esportare VSD diagram in SVG, attenersi alla seguente procedura:
+To export VSD diagram to SVG, perform the following steps:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe e imposta SVG come formato di esportazione.
+1. Call the class' Save method and set SVG as the export format.

-### **Esportazione di Diagram nell'esempio di programmazione SVG**
+### **Exporting Diagram to SVG Programming Sample**
-Gli esempi di codice mostrano come esportare un diagram in SVG utilizzando Java.
+The code samples show how to export a diagram to SVG using Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToSVG.py" >}}

-## **Esportazione di un codice Diagram in XAML**
+## **Exporting a Diagram to XAML**
-Questo articolo spiega come esportare un Microsoft Visio diagram in XAML (Extensible Application Markup Language) usando Aspose.Diagram per Python tramite Java.
+This article explains how to export a Microsoft Visio diagram to XAML (Extensible Application Markup Language) using Aspose.Diagram for Python via Java.

 Usare il costruttore Diagram class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-Per esportare un VSD diagram in XAML:
+Per esportare un VSD da diagram a XAML:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe e imposta XAML come formato di esportazione.
+1. Call the class' Save method and set XAML as the export format.

-### **Esportazione in un esempio di programmazione XAML**
+### **Exporting to XAML Programming Sample**
-L'esempio di codice mostra come esportare un codice diagram in XAML usando Java.
+The code sample show how to export a diagram to XAML using Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-LoadSaveConvert-ExportToXAML.py" >}}